 By bringing businesses and schools together in a structured way and setting them a programme based on their specific established needs, Business Class improves young people’s understanding of the world of work, their awareness of career choices and hones their employability skills.

-We've already built 65 partnerships across Wales, but we are planning further expansion of the programme, so there’s a great chance that your business could get involved.
+We've already built over 70 partnerships in Wales, but we are planning further expansion of the programme, so there’s a great chance that your business could get involved.

 Business Class is designed to create a mutually beneficial partnership for school and business.
 In addition to the school completing a needs analysis in order to determine their priorities and needs, Careers Wales will also work with your business to identify its

 main business objectives and priorities.